SezoAI/sezo/README.md

 - Launch tokens on AMMs
 - And more...

-Anyone - whether an AI researcher or a crypto-native builder - can bring their AI agents trained with any model and seamlessly integrate with Solana.
+Anyone - whether an SF-based AI researcher or a crypto-native builder - can bring their AI agents trained with any model and seamlessly integrate with Solana.

 ## 🔧 Core Blockchain Features